Sexual abuse cases in Brooklyn's Haredi community: Reprisal

 Witness tampering is common in cases of sexual abuse.
 Reports emerged of victims and accusers (as well as families of victims and accusers) facing threats of violence, false police reports of child abuse, loss of kosher licenses or other harm to business, and/or eviction.
-They were pressured or offered bribes not to co-operate with prosecutors.
+They were pressured or offered bribes to not co-operate with prosecutors.
 Physical harassment, distribution of flyers attacking victims and advocates, and coercion also occurred frequently.

 Establishment reprisal against sexually abused children and their parents could be severe: Parents were shunned by the community, with rabbis forbidding congregants to speak to them, while abused children were barred from schools and treated as undesirable marriage candidates by matchmakers, hurting the marriage prospects for other siblings and family members.

 Prosecutors often faced difficulties due to a lack of cooperation from victims and communities.
 In many cases, victims refused to cooperate, often either out of fear of reprisal or after being bribed to remain silent.
 District Attorney Charles J. Hynes said, "As soon as we would give the name of a defendant ... (rabbis and others) would engage this community in a relentless search for the victims...
 And they're very, very good at identifying the victims.
 And then the victims would be intimidated and threatened, and the case would fall apart."
 Hynes described the intimidation that occurs in these cases as worse than anything else he had ever seen in his career, including mob cases and police corruption cases.